em00k/loadbmp-asm/README.md

 The palette will be remapped if you use loadbmp-resample-palette-fade, loadbmp-nonfu.asm requires the BMP to already have the Next uniform 256 cokour palatte.

-run a.bat to assemble and run with Cspect.
+run a.bat to assemble loadbmp-nonfu.asm and run with Cspect. run b.bat to assemble loadbmp-resample-palette-fade.asm and run with Cspect. run c.bat to assemble verysimplebmp.asm and run with Cspect.

 The image should be 256*192 256 colours indexed.
 The header and palette is currently skipped and data from 1078 is used.